DavidKyong/c0523-code-solutions/css-cascade/css-cascade-quiz-notes.md

 - List the three selector types in order of increasing specificity. type, class, id
 - Why is using `!important` considered bad practice?
-Because it defeats the importance of understanding and using specificity and cascade.
+Because it defeats the purpose of understanding and using specificity and cascade.

 ## Notes